Oh My! Can the Crone Boldly Go Where No Crone Has Gone Before?

 ‘Oh my!’
 Tilly sighed and she began to wonder just what kind of person the Monsignor was – if this is what he liked to read!

 However, this didn’t stop Tilly taking an even closer look at the sketches and just as she was trying to make sense of one of the illustrations, she found herself distracted by the powerful smell of garlic.

-Turning her nose up in disgust as she wasn’t a fan of any kind of garlic, even for spell making, Tilly thought about that time when Polly Fawlty the eccentric owner of the ‘Hag & Hex Restaurant’ decided to indulge in some more experimental cuisine and peppered Tilly’s favourite Death By Chocolate Cake with the stuff and which nearly resulted in the deaths of several of the old folk from the All Hallows Hamlet!
+Turning her nose up in disgust as she wasn’t a fan of any kind of garlic, even for spell making, Tilly thought about that time when Polly Fawlty the eccentric owner of the ‘Hag & Hex Restaurant’ decided to indulge in some more experimental cuisine and peppered Tilly’s favourite chocolate cake with the stuff and which nearly resulted in the deaths of several of the old folk from the All Hallows Hamlet!

 But here in the Monsignor’s emporium, Tilly saw a wooden board scattered with dried herbs and pieces of fresh garlic that had all been chopped up, but by whom?

 Taking a look around the rest of the huge counter, Tilly spotted a silver bell nestled between the vials of ‘Holy Water’ and a bowl of red ribbons and she wondered whether to ring it or not?

 But with the emporium seemingly deserted and with no sign of the Monsignor, Tilly decided against it and making her way to the open door, she glanced at the bowls and vials containing an assortment of exotic herbs and oils and wondered if she should just help herself to a pinch of something which could be of help to Murphy.